-School is a fun and stimulating experience for most children, but it can also be a challenge for children who are struggling to keep up or understand what is going on in the classroom.
+School is a positive and stimulating experience for most children, but it can be a challenge for children who are struggling to keep up or understand what is going on in the classroom.
 This can be the situation for some students with epilepsy.

 There are professional services available to support you with helping your child.